LegitSuperfall/My_Tool_Compendium/The List.md

 <br><br>

 I use **[Vivaldi](https://vivaldi.com)** as my browser.
-It's very private as they collect pretty much no data.
-They don't have to do that because that's not how they make money.
-(That's kind of why i switched away from OperaGX.
-That, and how much ram gx uses.
-If i leave it on it will just keep using more and more ram, even if i'm not doing anything.)
-It's actually made by the original creator of Opera.<br>
+It's made by the original creator of Opera.
+It's very private because they collect pretty much no data.
+They don't have to do that since that's not how they make money.<br>
+But who cares about privacy, what i want is a browser that doesn't use 5gigs while idling.
+That's my story with OperaGX.
+If i leave it on it will just keep using more and more ram, even if i'm not doing anything.<br>
-That's why i switched, but the reason i actually like it is because of how goddamn customizable it is.
+Now, that's why i switched to Vivaldi, but the reason i actually like it is because of how goddamn customizable it is.

 #### Some features i use include: